 For the economy – and thus for all market participants who trade in organic products – this means gradually abandoning old trading structures and developing a form of pricing that is not based on the market but rather on the costs of production and fair marketing opportunities.
 Such prices will vary individually depending on how the development of sustainable processes has progressed and the sales of the total production have been secured.
 In this respect, the trade has a great responsibility.

 Fair prices for sustainably produced goods can only be realised if a market for sustainable products is established.
 As long as there is a majority of market participants who do not want to reward sustainable development, there is little chance for a successful and swift development of a sustainable ecological process.
 If it is always about the lowest possible price, then the market situation becomes increasingly unfair and exploitative, to which many market participants still turn a blind eye.
 If producers do not generate the revenue they need to cover their production costs in organic farming, then they have to reduce the costs of production to compensate for losses, in the social sector and by paying their employees and farmers poorly.
 At worst, they are forced to violate the sustainable process.
 All of this happens because we do not have a culture of sustainability in the global economy, nor in the organic economy.
 These aspects of unfairness and exploitation play a very important role in the violation of organic farming in developing countries.
-In contrast, in Europe it hardly matters if market participants are driving producers into desperate situations with their unfair prices, which don’t allow the proper implementation of the organic process.
+In contrast, in Europe it hardly matters whether market participants drive producers with unfair prices into a hopeless economic and social situation that does not allow the ecological process to be implemented properly at all.

 3. Sustainable social responsibility, taking tea cultivation as an example

 In developing countries, sustainable social responsibility of the market participants for the farmers and employees of an organic tea plantation is inextricably linked to the success of the sustainable organic farming.
 The farmers and employees of an organic tea plantation do the extra work caused by organic farming.
-In tea growing this means very hard physical work pulling up weeds by hand.
-In China, for example, about 1,700 small farmers manually weed 360 hectares of cultivated land twice a year.
-Independent smallholders receive for their complete organic agricultural work, including tea harvesting and pre-processing of the tea, about 35 to 50 euros per month.
-They are rarely paid extra for their extra work caused by organic farming.
+In tea growing this means, for example, the very hard physical work pulling up weeds by hand or plucking the tea.
+For high-quality teas, up to 20,000 tea leaves have to be picked individually by hand to obtain one kilo of tea.
+For the entire organic agricultural work including tea harvesting and pre-processing of the tea, self-employed smallholders receive about 35 to 50 euros per month.
+Seasonal workers receive the legal minimum wage of about 2 euros/hour.
+They are rarely paid extra for the extra work in organic farming.

 In China, it is relatively easy for European importers to select as suppliers agricultural companies who comply with Chinese labour law and thus with ILO (International Labour Organisation) standards.
 Importers could thus opt out from exploitation and lawlessness by favoring companies who lease the land from the smallholder farmers and hire the former smallholders as workers.
 These companies are obliged by law to conclude employment contracts with all employees, complying with Chinese labour law.
-This regulates statutory working hours, the right to health insurance, accident insurance, pension insurance and a minimum wage of about 200 euros per month.
+This regulates statutory working hours, the right to health insurance, accident insurance, pension insurance and a minimum wage.
 However, for importers who opt for such social sustainability, the result is that production costs of thus produced goods are higher, and the price of their products will be correspondingly higher.